 Linus Torvalds is considered by many to be the best programmer in history.
 For 25 years he has been personally responsible for the development of a computer programme that may be considered to be the most important in the world – the Linux system core.
 One should not forget that he is the creator of Git, the version control system, without which many would not even imagine software development.

 Just for this fact, his insights regarding processes and trends that appear in the industry should be taken seriously.

 Torvalds shared a particularly interesting opinion during the 2019 Open Source Summit where – rather surprisingly – he stated that software development would become more and more difficult.
 The reason for it would be the fact of reaching the boundaries of Moore’s Law.
 The subsequent processor generations, in the x86 architecture, offer a decreasing performance leap and the following vulnerability patches in the prediction mechanism lower their performance even more.

 For this reason, among others, attention should be turned to quality assurance processes.
 Torvalds notices the necessity to re-optimise the already existing projects so that their asset hunger would not increase or increase proportionally to the hardware capabilities of workstations.
-According to the creator of Linux, such work conditions may prove a shock to some development teams – until now, they did not have to worry too much about the performance, as its shortcomings were compensated by the linear increase of PC performance.

 Why is quality assurance important?

 There are even more obvious reasons, for which quality assurance is much more independent from current industry reality, our production capabilities and the range of microprocessors.
 Primarily, quality assurance allows to save money – the detection of errors in the early stage of production reduces the necessity of introducing profound changes in the architecture of the programme in the later stages, i.e. writing entire components from scratch.
 Evading such issues is difficult to overestimate in terms of project budget savings.